Conveyancing process explained for buyers

 On completion day

-21. Your solicitor will tie up some loose ends:
+After completion your solicitor will tie up some loose ends:

 - You will receive your legal documents about 20 days after completion after your solicitor has sent them to the Land Registry